 Proprietary Technology and Analytics Platform: We operate a global cloud-based platform, purpose-built to address the unique needs of our clients.
-With over 95% of our revenue processed through platforms in the cloud, our technology platform is scalable to serve our global client base and flexible to adapt to changing dynamics within industries.
+With approximately 98% of our revenue processed through platforms in the cloud, our technology platform is scalable to serve our global client base and flexible to adapt to changing dynamics within industries.
 We deliver a seamless user experience-our mobile-friendly client and candidate interfaces (Sterling Client Hub, Sterling Candidate Hub and Sterling Analytics Hub) are intuitive and easy-to-use.
 Our customizable, powerful data analytics platform provides clients with the information they need to gain real-time insights and make data-driven decisions as they seek to manage, streamline and optimize their programs.
 Our proprietary fulfillment platform technologically sets us apart in our ability to manage the complexities of background screening.
 Sterling's fulfillment platform is Al-driven and augmented with RPA, which results in high accuracy, low hiring costs and low time-to-hire rates, with over 70% of U.S. criminal searches completed within the first hour and 90% within the first day.
 Integrated clients represent a growing share of our business, with over 60% of revenue now integrated.
 We expect this percentage to continue to increase as adoption of ATS and HCM software solutions grows.
 We have developed a comprehensive integration platform by partnering with many of the leading HCM and ATS platforms.
 Those clients with third-party HCM and ATS systems may integrate with Sterling through one of our over 75 platform integrations.
 Gig economy, contingent workforce and enterprise clients, who utilize proprietary candidate workflow systems, may integrate into Sterling's platform by leveraging our well-documented public RESTful API.
 This API provides clients with access to Sterling's powerful services along with a wide range of capabilities, customization options and mobility solutions.
-All of our platform integrations create opportunities for our clients to improve producti
+All of our platform integrations create opportunities for our clients to improve productivity and profitability, and in turn create stickier client relationships for Sterling.
+We believe that these proprietary systems cannot be easily replicated without substantial investment.